sinaasn/sinaasn.github.io/index.md

 ## About me

-I am a Computer Science Ph.D. candidate at [Ohler lab](https://ohlerlab.mdc-berlin.de) at [Max Delbrück Center for Molecular Medicine](https://www.mdc-berlin.de) and [Technical University of Berlin](https://www.tu.berlin/en/).
+I am a senior mechanical engineer at [Dyson](https://www.dyson.co.uk/en) at [Max Delbrück Center for Molecular Medicine](https://www.mdc-berlin.de) and [Technical University of Berlin](https://www.tu.berlin/en/).
 I am also affiliated with the [HEIBRiDS](http://heibrids.berlin/) Data Science Ph.D. program.

-My research interests are in the applications of Machine Learning in Computational Biology.
-My current focus is on uncertainty quantification in Deep Learning, representation learning and interpretability of Machine Learning methods in Genomics applications.
+My research interests are in the applications of

-Prior to this, I worked as a Data Scientist at [Deutsche Post DHL Group](https://www.dpdhl.com), where I built Machine Learning solutions for text analysis and time-series prediction.
-I obtained my Master's degree in Computer Science, specializing in Intelligent Systems from [Technical University of Kaiserslautern](https://www.uni-kl.de) in 2016.
-During my Master's, I worked as a research assistant at [Max Planck Institute for Software Systems](https://www.mpi-sws.org) and the [German Research Center for Artificial Intelligence](https://www.dfki.de/en/web/research/research-departments/embedded-intelligence/), mainly focusing on development of image processing methods on mobile devices for privacy preservation.
+Prior to this, I worked as a

 ## Current projects